In an effort to keep DHS.gov current, the archive contains content from a previous administration or is otherwise outdated.

 Chief of the Border Patrol, Michael Fisher, releases Safe Tactics and Techniques directive

 Today, Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE) released their existing Use-of-Force policies – established in 2010 and 2004 respectively.
 The Department of Homeland Security (DHS) is also making the overarching Department policy, established in 2004, available.
 The policies can be found here.
 Additionally, today Chief of the Border Patrol Michael Fisher distributed a directive on the use of safe tactics and techniques with regard to use of force.
-That directive can be found here.

 Below please find a statement from Secretary Jeh Johnson on today’s release: